The best pizza in Chicago – from the heavy deep dish hitters to the more local finds in the city.

 They have two locations in the Chicago suburbs now but it’s still seen as a relatively unknown gem for locals and they have a dedicated fan base.
 Many claim this one to be truly the best deep-dish pizza in Chicago.

 I didn’t get to stop by this one myself sadly, but it was recommended to me by Cailin over at Travel Yourself – and I trust her when it comes to knowing the best foodie spots!
-Coalfire doesn’t do deep-dish pizza, but if you’re more of a thin crust pizza person and you’re looking for a bite to eat before a Cubs game, go here!
+Coalfire doesn’t do deep-dish pizza.
+But, if you have a couple of days in Chicago and you’ve already tried your fill of deep dish pizza, grab a bite to eat here before a Cubs game!

 It’s Chicago’s original coal oven pizzeria – that’s code for savory deliciousness – and it’s labeled as one of the “craft” pizzerias in town.
 They use locally-sourced ingredients, and they’re known for their great service but also how busy they usually are.
 I’ve heard their pepperoni and whipped ricotta pizza is super tasty!